relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

 5. Globanet pushes any logs to Relativity Fileshare's `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Logs` folder

 ## Setting up Trace Shipper Service
-If VPN/direct option for data delivery is not available you can configure Trace Shipper Service.
-Refer to the [Trace Shipper Service Documentation](Trace Shipper Service.md) for instructions on how to install and configure Trace Shipper Service.
-Contact support@relativity.com if you need assitance.
+If a direct or VPN option for data delivery is not available you can configure the Trace Shipper Service to send data to your Relativity Trace workspace.
+Refer to the [Trace Shipper Service Documentation](Trace Shipper Service.md) for instructions on how to install and configure the Trace Shipper Service.
+Contact support@relativity.com if you need assistance.

 ## Setting up Data Sources